Index of Wind

-After having received my vaccination I thought the simple form in the bandage placed on my arm was a compelling and communicative form.
-Those inside the circle are participating in close, mask-free, social situations.
-The bright colors, the tight proximity contrasts against the previous life before vaccination.
+After having received my vaccination I had this simple circle bandage placed on my arm.
+Using that shape, I create a boundary between those participating in close, mask-free, social situations against the monochrome masked distancing representing life before vaccination.

 36” x 48”

 Combining this small plastic baby toy – with a striking similarity to Donald Trump – and Christian iconography.
 I satirize the “holy” relationship between he and Putin.
 Like a child, Trump fawns over dictatorial leaders.
 I question any semblance of innocence others find in this association.